PyCQA/isort/README.md

 your `pyproject.toml` file.

-You can then override any of these settings by using command line arguments, or by passing in override values to the SortImports class.
+You can then override any of these settings by using command line arguments, or by passing in override values to any of the public Python API functions.

 Finally, as of version 3.0 isort supports editorconfig files using the standard syntax defined here: <https://editorconfig.org/>